yuanchaiyc/Ling471/syllabus.md

 ------------ | -------------
 March 30 | Introduction, course structure, etc.
 April 1 | Conceptual and technical overview | | Online survey (on Canvas)
-April 6 | Command line: Why and How
-April 8 | Version control (git, GitHub)
+April 6 | Command line vs GUIs: What to use when and how April 8 | Version control (git, GitHub)
 April 13 | Basic programming concepts
 April 15 | Basic programming concepts | | Project preliminaries